ucsf-npnm/python-stage2-scripts/README.md

 # python-rns-dataviz
-Code that extract and tabulates wavelets calculated from RNS-acquired recordings.
+Code that extract and tabulates wavelets calculated from RNS-acquired recordings plus additional vizualization tools